Apple Butter & Sweet Showers

 I had to apologize to Stu for my dinner performances last week.
 I'm pretty sure we had breakfast-for-dinner four nights in a row.
 Eggs are easy.
 And nourishing.
 And delicious.
 Breakfast is just so dang good.

-And waffles smothered in apple butter is no exception.
+And waffles smothered in apple butter are no exception.

 Teehee.